ValeevGroup/tiledarray/INSTALL.md

 * Basic configuration.
 This will search for dependencies on your system.
-If the required dependencies are not found on your system, they will be downloaded and installed during the build process (this includes Eigen, Boost, Elemental, and MADNESS, but not MPI or TBB).
+If the required dependencies are not found on your system, they will be downloaded and installed during the build process (this includes Eigen, Boost, and MADNESS, but not MPI or TBB).
 The CMAKE_PREFIX_PATH cache variables is a semicolon separated list of search paths.